-We have projected the results of the December 31, 2013 actuarial valuations of the pension plans for US GAAP financial reporting purposes forward to 2014.
-We have not updated the membership data as at December 31, 2013 to reflect demographic changes since that date.
-We have projected the results of the September 30, 2012 actuarial valuations of the OPEB Plan for US GAAP financial reporting purposes forward to 2014.
-The purpose of these projections is to estimate the accrual costs in 2015.
+We have projected the results of the December 31, 2013 actuarial valuations of the EI RPP and SPP for US GAAP financial reporting purposes forward to 2015.
+The membership data is as at December 31, 2013 and we have not updated the membership data to reflect demographic changes since that date.

+We have projected the results of the September 30, 2012 actuarial valuations of the OPEB Plan for US GAAP financial reporting purposes forward to 2015.
+The membership data is as at September 30, 2012 and we have not updated the membership data to reflect demographic changes since that date.

+The purpose of these projections is to estimate EGDI's accrual costs in 2016.

-Under US GAAP, with the exception of the discount rate, assumptions are selected by Enbridge and are referred to as "management's best estimates".
-The discount rate must be chosen by reference to the market yields on high quality corporate bonds.
-Assumptions used in these projections are the same as assumptions effective December 31, 2013 with the following exceptions:
+Under US GAAP, with the exception of the discount rate, assumptions are selected by Enbridge and are to be "management's best estimates".
+The discount rate must be chosen by reference to the market yields on high quality corporate bonds with cash flows similar to the aggregate cash flows of the pension plans.
+We have used the same assumptions as were used for the 2014 year-end disclosures under US GAAP, except we updated the discount rate to reflect market conditions at May 31, 2015 as follows: